bomonike/bomonike.github.io/aws-onboarding.md

    ### Mobile phone

-1. On your mobile phone, install app <a target="_blank" href="https://www.authy.com/">Authy (from Twilio)</a> for MFA (Multi-Facator Authentication) which can be restored on new phones if you lose your phone.
+1. On your mobile phone, install app <a target="_blank" href="https://www.authy.com/">Authy (from Twilio)</a> for MFA (Multi-Facator Authentication) which can be restored on new phones if you lose your phone. <a target="_blank" href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_lost-or-broken.html">Troubleshooting AWS MFA</a> PROTIP: In the United States, your phone number should be formatted as +1 followed by your number with no periods or dashes (for example, +13103207878.

 1. Secure each 3rd-party account (AWS, etc.) with <strong>multi-factor authentication</strong> (MFA).
 Save recovery codes among Notes in your Password Manager.